ouspg/CompSec/Lab6_Bonus_Challenge_Digital_Forensics/README.md

 Technical investigator attachs Mallorys memory stick to his machine by using write-blocker device.
 Stick seems to be empty and freshly formatted as Mallory implied.
 Techincal investigator utilizes his tools to create raw disk-dump of that USB-stick and then gives it to you.

 Your task is next:
-* Recover RTF and PDF documents (4 of them total) and all of the content of them.
+* Recover RTF and PDF documents (1 RTF, 2 PDFs) and all of the content of them.
   * You must independently utilize your skills, creativity and hints from memory dump to decrypt PDF document content

 #### Hints and links

 Carve out deleted documents from disk and proceed on your task as you see fit.

-Useful tools
+Useful tools and utilities
 * `foremost`, common tool for recovering files
 * `scalpel`, another tool based on foremost
   * Learn to use custom configuring of it to carve files that foremost can not